ShaafPlayz/OpenAI-to-Z-challenge/README.md

-# 🌍 AI-Powered Amazon Rainforest Anomaly Detection
+# 🌍 Amazon Rainforest Anomaly Detection

 **Hackathon Submission**: Automated detection of deforestation and land-use changes in the Amazon rainforest using OpenAI GPT-4.1 vision models and satellite imagery.